PG1003/bitmap/README.md

   * 1, 4 and 8 bit indexed.
   * regular 16, 24 and 32 bit RGB.
   * bitfields, including alpha.
+* Auxiliary functions such as;
+  * Dithering bitmaps in black/white and color.
+  * Calculating PSNR.
+  * Generating diffs from bitmaps.
 * Creating heatmaps.
 * Additional color module providing the following features;
-  * colorspace conversions back and forth between RGB and other formats like HSV, HSL and Lab.
+  * colorspace conversions back and forth between RGB and the HSV, HSL and Lab colorspaces.
   * color comparison with Delta E76 and Delta E94.
-  * color quantisation using median cut.
+  * color quantization using median cut.

 See the [reference](/reference.md) for the complete overview of the API.